The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Chart courtesy of Kitco.com

 Over 20 years have passed with gold in a bear market decline.
 Central Bank selling, forward selling by producers, gold leasing by Central Banks and a return to the U.S. Dollar as the gold standard of the financial system sent gold to a low of $250 an ounce in 2000.
-In 1999, the Washington Agreement, which is up for renewal in September of 2004, capped the amount of gold the participating Central Banks could sell into the market at 400 tones per year.
+In 1999, the Washington Agreement, which was up for renewal in September of 2004, capped the amount of gold the participating Central Banks could sell into the market at 400 tones per year.

 This is the shabby secret of the welfare statists’ tirades against Gold.
 Deficit spending is simply a scheme for the hidden confiscation of wealth.
 Gold stands in the way of this insidious process.
 It stands as a protector of property rights.
 If one grasps this, one has no difficulty in understanding the statists’ antagonism towards the Gold Standard.”